Skip to main content

 Price per serving: $8.99-$12.49 (2-person plans start at $71.92/week for 4 meals)

 I tested HelloFresh for a month specifically for date nights.
-The variety is real. we never ate the same thing twice, and my date has dietary restrictions (no dairy) so having 30+ options meant we always found something that worked.
+The variety is real.
+We never ate the same thing twice, and my date has dietary restrictions (no dairy) so having 30+ options meant we always found something that worked.
 Cook times average 30 minutes, which is the sweet spot for date night cooking.

 The downside: it’s not as elevated as Green Chef.
 You’re getting solid home cooking, not restaurant-level plating.
 But at $8.99-$12.49/serving with 30+ weekly options, it’s the most flexible choice on this list.